sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 }
 ~~~

-The following example [Sensu client definition][client-definitions] would
+The following example [Sensu client definition][16] would provide the necessary
-provide the necessary attributes to override the `disk.warning` and
+attributes to override the `disk.warning` and `disk.critical` tokens declared
-`disk.critical` tokens declared above.
+above.

 ~~~ json
 {